-Health insurance deductible.
-What is it’s meaning and how does it affect your medical coverage?
-We’ll help you understand how it impacts your benefits and explain whether it is best for you to have a high or low deductible on your health care coverage.
-Each policy is different and of course each individual or family situation is unique.
+Health insurance deductibles, copays and coinsurance.
+What are the meanings and how do they affect your medical benefits?
+We help you understand how they impacts your out-of-pocket expenses and explain whether it is best for you to have a high or low deductible on your healthcare coverage.
+Each policy is different, and of course every individual or family situation is unique.
 Also, your eligibility for a federal subsidy must also be considered.

 What Is A Deductible And How Does It Work?

-There usually is not a lifetime cap on benefits paid unless it is a short-term plan.
-And on short-term plans, the cap is often around $1 million, which is usually sufficient.
+There is not a lifetime cap on benefits paid unless it is a short-term plan.
+And on short-term plans, the cap is often about $1 million or $2 million, which is usually sufficient.
 However, many short-term plans only offer $250,000 of benefits, but you can apply to renew the contract and a new lifetime amount will be provided.
 “Mini-med” or “discount” policies do not have unlimited benefits.
 Also, these two options often have expensive upfront application fees, which are nearly impossible to get back after you have applied for coverage.

-If you have a comprehensive health insurance policy, which is sometimes fairly expensive, many of your medical bills will not be subject to high out of pocket costs.
-For example, most “copay” policies have a specified amount (usually between $15 and $40) that you pay for a covered office visit.
-Although there may be a limit to the number of covered visits allowed per year, most plans allow for unlimited covered visits.
+If you have a comprehensive health insurance policy, which is sometimes fairly expensive, many of your routine medical bills will not be subject to high out of pocket costs.
+For example, as previously mentioned, most “copay” policies have a specified amount that you pay for a covered office visit.
+Although on catastrophic-tier plans, there may be a limit to the number of covered visits allowed per year, most Marketplace policies allow for unlimited covered visits.
 This also includes visits to specialists, which are more expensive.

-Qualified preventive office visits and expenses would not have to meet a copay or any type of waiting period.
+Qualified preventive office visits and expenses do not have to meet a copay or any type of waiting period.
 Often diagnostic tests and Urgent-Care expenses have small copays also, especially on HMOs.
-For children, their “well-check” examinations will not cost anything since it is covered at 100%.
+For children, their “well-check” examinations have no out-of-pocket expense, since it is covered at 100%.
 Most immunizations and state-required shots are also included at no cost to you.
 However, the cost of complications from a preventative visit may not be covered at 100%.

-For example, if your cost at Krogers or Costco is only $6, you would not bother to submit it for a claim if you had to pay $15 anyhow.
+For example, if your cost at Krogers or Costco is only $6, you would not submit a claim if you had to pay $15 for your copay.
 Of course, a non-generic prescription would be more costly and you probably would use your policy.
-The copay for brand-name drugs is usually going to cost more, so ask your physician to prescribe the cheapest available drugs.
+The copay for brand-name drugs is usually going to cost more, so, as previously mentioned, ask your physician to prescribe the cheapest available drugs.

 What Is The Best Deductible To Have?